waynodiablo/Oystercard/oystercard/solutions/05_top_up.md

-This issue is concerned with updating an object's internal state in a controlled manner, by exposing a public interface to allow the object to respond to external messages.
-If you are unsure as to why you want to control your public methods, have a look
+This challenge is concerned with updating an object's internal state in a controlled manner, by exposing a public interface to allow the object to respond to external messages.
+If you are unsure as to why you want to control your public methods, have a look into the concept of 'Encapsulation'.
+Remember to first of all manually feature test your code in IRB or Pry.

 - [ ] Write a test for the `top_up` method